Dice Probability Calculator

 The dice probability calculator is a great tool if you want to estimate the dice roll probability over numerous variants.
 There are many different polyhedral dice included, so you can explore the likelihood of a 20-sided die as well as that of a regular cubic die.

-Everybody knows what a regular 6-sided die is, and, most likely, many of you have already played thousands of games where t used one (or more) But, did you know that there are different types of die?
+Everybody knows what a regular 6-sided die is, and, most likely, many of you have already played thousands of games where you used one (or more).
+But, did you know that there are different types of die?
 Out of the countless possibilities, the most popular dice are included in the Dungeons & Dragons dice set, which contains seven different polyhedral dice:

 - 4-sided dice, also known as a tetrahedron — each face is an equilateral triangle;